pszujewski/edx-software-engineering/README.md

 Black-box testing only gives you documentation to guide your tests.
 White-box testing also gives you the code written there.

-White box testing - when you test the internals (the pieces that compose the system).
+**White box testing** is when you test the internals (the pieces that compose the system).
 We look at the internals to see how it's working.
-Based on internal implementation, we write tests
+Based on internal implementation, we write tests.

-Block box testing - when you use the specification for a feature in order to write tests.
+**Black box testing** is when you use the specification for a feature in order to write tests.
 You use the API signature and the specification for the feature to design test cases.
 You do not concern yourself with the source code or internal implementation.

 A test case evaluates a single executable test in your program.

 Unit tests check simple properties of a system.
 So unit tests focus on specific units of a software system, such as a self contained method.
 This is primary form of tests.
 It is good at isolating behavior/properties of the system.
-Big downfall is they don't tell you if the whole program work together.
+Big downfall is they don't tell you if the whole program works together.
 The main difficulty with unit tests is that they are not very good at simulating users.

 An integration test is about tying things together.
 Integration tests are less isolated than a unit test because they're implementing multiple parts of the system at once.
 They are broader than unit tests.
 Smoke tests are a subset of integration tests, and just a basic running of part of the system.
 They are a sanity check. (tests if units work together)